AhmedKayani/myProject/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- You have installed Python 3.6 or higher.
-- You have installed Git.
-- You have installed virtualenv.
+This application has the following versions:

+- Python: 3.6.8
+- Django: 3.2

 ## Installation